Kenzo designer dazzles Paris with color, preppy styles

 Pants were a big theme — designed in a trendy 90s baggy style.
 They hung in a beautiful curved shape at the bottom of the leg.

-There were moments of sensuality — and humor — throughout this 42-piece co-ed show.
+There were moments of sensuality — and humor — throughout this 42-piece co-ed show that marked two decades since the brand was launched.
 One tactile and semi-transparent blue punk vest was worn by a model with greasy grungy hair who held a posh square leather bag.